 (iii) Shift from Configure IPv4 option to Using DHCP within TCP/IP section

 If you still find the error, restart your internet modem.
 Then deactivate the Antivirus application you are using (if any).

-Fix DNS Probe Error Message Issue on Android
+2 Methods to Fix DNS probe finished no internet Issue on Android

 The very same issue occurs in Chrome on Android systems as well.
 Whether it be a smartphone or tablet, here are the following solutions to fix the DNS issue:

 Method 1: Clear Browsing History, Cache and Cookies

 The error message- DNS probe finished no internet- show up for not clearing cache data regularly.
 So, make sure to clean the cache, cookies and history by the following steps:

 1. Access Google Chrome on your Android device.
 Then tap on the three dots at the top right corner of the screen